carlos-ds/personal-web/articles/async-defer.md

 Then why go through all the trouble?

 For me, using asynchronous or deferred scripts is about **cleaning up your code**.
-Because <code class="inline-code">&lt;head&gt;</code> is where our scripts are meant to be.
+Because our scripts are meant to be somewhere in the <code class="inline-code">&lt;head&gt;</code>.
 Placing them anywhere else was just a **cheeky workaround** in the endeavour for maximum performance.